niquet/tic-tac-toe/README.md

 ![Player "X" chose to start](https://github.com/niquet/tic-tac-toe/blob/master/images/last_move.png?raw=true)

-Player "x" is won this round.
+Player "x" won this round.
 You can see that the switches' background-color changed to green.
 To start the next round, press the restart button in the menu right to the board.

 ![Player "X" chose to start](https://github.com/niquet/tic-tac-toe/blob/master/images/winner.png?raw=true)